SIsilicon/Godot-Volumetrics-Plugin/README.md

   * `Global` :- No borders at all.
 Only _one_ `VolumeProxy` can be global at a time.
   * `Local Box` :- The border's shaped like a cuboid.
   * `Local Sphere` :- The border's shaped like an ellipsoid.
+* `Extents` :- The region in which the volume is rendered (with a local bounds mode).
+* `Bounds Fade` :- How faded the bounds of the volume is.

 ### Volumetric Material